 Within this grouping there are dozens of field pea varieties.
 Of course, most of us have heard of black-eyed peas, but how about Big Red Zipper, Rucker, Turkey Craw, Whippoorwill, Hercules, or Rattlesnake?

 Yes, these are all names for field peas, each name as unique as each pea is in its own way.
 Mississippi Silver, Colossus, Cow, Clemson Purple, Pinkeye Purple Hull, Texas Cream, Queen Anne, and Dixie Lee are all familiar southern pea names.

-Most field peas will be ready to harvest between 90-100 days from planting.
+Most field peas will be ready to harvest between 90 and 100 days from planting.